prasek/nexus-playground/README.md

 Done.

-## Setup Temporal Local Dev Server Environment
+## Alternate: Local Dev Server Environment

 Alternatively, create a local environment with the instructions below.